datalad-handbook/book/docs/basics/101-102-populate.rst

 .. runrecord:: _examples/DL-101-102-101
    :language: console
    :workdir: dl-101/DataLad-101
-   :cast: cast_dataset_basics
+   :cast: dataset_basics
+   :caption: The dataset is empty atm, but lets put some PDFs inside.
-   :caption: create a directory to store books in
+      First, create a directory to store them in:

    $ mkdir books